 Ashwagandha offers kaleidoscopic benefits when it comes to stress.
-Many research shows that ashwagandha is especially beneficial for reducing cortisol levels, which is the dreaded stress hormone.
+Many research shows that ashwagandha is especially beneficial for reducing cortisol, the dreaded stress hormone.

 Several studies on patients with diabetes showed that ashwagandha significantly lowered blood sugar levels.
 One study even found it was as nearly effective as insulin.

-When you pair taking an ashwagandha supplement with improving your diet and exercise routine, you'll help regulate blood sugar levels.
-It's also advantageous to eat foods rich in magnesium and chromium since the presence of a high blood sugar level has been linked to deficiencies of these nutrients.
+When you pair an ashwagandha supplement with an improved, well-rounded diet and exercise routine, you'll help regulate blood sugar levels.
+It's also advantageous to eat foods rich in magnesium and chromium as the presence of a high blood sugar level has been linked to deficiencies of these nutrients.
 Foods rich in chromium include egg yolks, high-bran cereals, nuts, green beans, and broccoli.
 Magnesium-rich foods include fish, bananas, avocados, dark leafy greens, and whole grains.

-Ashwagandha is an obvious choice for supporting healthy testosterone levels amongst men.
+Ashwagandha is an obvious choice for supporting healthy testosterone levels in men.
 It's known to increase testosterone, and also improve fertility by increasing sperm count.

-In a collaborative study among several research departments at the University of Medical Sciences, Tabriz, Iran, it was found that ashwagandha benefits extended to reproductive health in both men and women in several ways.
-It showed it decreased infertility among males, with extracts specifically from the roots enhancing sperm quality.
+In a collaborative study among several research departments at the University of Medical Sciences, Tabriz, Iran, it was found that ashwagandha benefits extended to reproductive health in both men and women in several ways: It decreased infertility among males, with ashwagandha root extract responsible for enhancing sperm quality.